erikandersson96/portfolio-project-five/TESTING.md

 * urls.py
 * views.py

-The following errors were corrected in the following file:
+**The following errors were corrected in the following file:**

-* widgets.py - I got one error in this file for line too long at line 9, so I fixed that by adding a parentheses around and then brake the line at the beginning of the parentheses.
+* widgets.py - I got one error in this file for the line too long at line 9, so I fixed that by adding parentheses around and then brake the line at the beginning of the parentheses.

 ### profiles app

-No errors were found in the following files:
+**No errors were found in the following files:**

 * forms.py
 * models.py